Brush with death gives Southern Tier man blank canvas

 “It showcases the rich history of railroading in Salamanca,” Cardinal said with a model train behind her.

-That history includes the story of Hawley Pierce, who lived in Salamanca more the a century ago.
+That history includes the story of Hawley Pierce, who lived in Salamanca more than a century ago.

 “So he was the first Native American engineer in the United States or Canada,” Cardinal said.